 Mathematics - Associate in Science for Transfer

 Mathematics has been an important academic discipline in its own right for over 2500 years.
 In addition, mathematics provides the foundation for the study of physical, biological, health and computer sciences, engineering, statistics, economics, and many other disciplines.
-Graduates who complete a baccalaureate degree in Mathematics are prepared for employment as computer programmers, actuaries, data analysts, financial analysts, operations researchers, and educators.
+Mathematics graduates are employed as computer programmers, actuaries, data analysts, financial analysts, operations researchers, and educators.
 Others continue their studies and pursue advanced degrees in business, medicine, and law.

 The Associate in Science in Mathematics for Transfer (AS-T) degree is intended for students who plan to complete a baccalaureate degree in Mathematics or a related field of study at a California State University.
 Students who complete this degree are guaranteed admission to the CSU system, but not to a particular campus or major.
-Students transferring to a CSU campus that accepts the Associate in Science in Mathematics for Transfer will be required to complete no more than 60 semester units after transfer to earn a baccalaureate degree.
+Students transferring to a CSU campus that accepts the AS-T will be required to complete no more than 60 semester units after transfer to earn a baccalaureate degree.

 Program Learning Outcomes